 - Magazines and newspapers must be from a subscription.

 - Each inmate is allowed to receive a maximum of five books per day.
-All excess will be seized and placed in their property box.
+It is the inmate's responsibility to fill out an Inmate Request Form to mail out excess books.
+Otherwise, all excess books will be treated as contraband.
 They will not be authorized to swap out books.

 Authorized book publishers and sellers (not all-inclusive):

 - Barnes & Noble

 - Better World Books